Are you suffering from PCOS?

 o ü Type 2 Diabetes

 o ü Heart Disease

 How is PCOS treated?

 Treatment depends on the severity of the condition.
 For both Western and Chinese medicine, the first line of treatment is diet and weight control.
-With some women, reducing insulin levels and improving insulin sensitivity through weight loss, a low glycemic diet and exercise may restore normal ovulation.
+For some women, reducing insulin levels and improving insulin sensitivity through weight loss, a low glycemic diet and exercise may restore normal ovulation.
 For more severe cases, Western treatment may also include fertility drugs, insulin-regulating drugs, and, in some cases, assisted reproductive therapies like In vitro fertilization.

 The Chinese approach is to treat the underlying condition that is causing the hormonal imbalance as well as to alleviate symptoms.
 Typically, a personalized treatment plan to rebalance hormones and regulate the menstrual period takes approximately 3 to 6 months.